 Thu, Sep 15, 2022 – Thu, Nov 10, 2022

 Language class registration opens the season before a term starts.
 Registration for fall classes opens in June, winter classes in September, spring classes in December and summer classes in March.

 Students may register for classes online or by calling 612-871-4907.

 Registration is confirmed upon receipt of payment.
 If ASI cancels a class, registrants will be notified at least three days in advance and fully refunded.
 For nine-week courses, students may change/switch class sessions without any penalty during the first week of class.

+There is a $10 member discount for all 9-week courses.
 Become an ASI Member today

 Check the class description to determine what text you need.
 Most textbook-based classes use the series Rivstart (A1/A2 and B1/B2) textbook and workbook (övningsbok).